simeon011/MiniJavaScriptProjects/README.md

    - On wide screens, the form and lists are placed side by side.

    - On smaller screens (below 1000px), layout rearranges vertically for mobile-friendly use.

   ---

+  ## 🚀 How It Works

+  1. User enters a name, phone, and category.

+  2. Clicking the Add button places the contact into the Check List.

+  3. From there:

+    - Edit → removes the entry and puts the values back into the form.

+    - Save → moves the entry to the Contact List.

+    - Delete → permanently removes the entry.

+  ---